ezzcodeezzlife/fileGPT/readme.md

 # fileGPT

-filegpt is a powerful and easy-to-use CLI tool that allows you to interact with the OpenAI GPT-4 & GPT-3.5 model to get code completion suggestions and apply the instructions to your code directly.
+fileGPT is a powerful and easy-to-use CLI tool that allows you to interact with the OpenAI GPT-4 & GPT-3.5 model to get code completion suggestions and apply the instructions to your code directly.

 ## Installation